 The Brain-Body Functions Needed For Reading

 Learning to read requires brain and body working together.
 This means specific physical and neurological processes have to be fully developed first!
-The research shows that most children gain the necessary body-brain abilities to read at around the age of eight, which is why I do not prefer to force reading instruction on young children.
+Some research shows that children gain the necessary body-brain abilities to read at around the age of eight, which is why I do not prefer to start reading instruction with very young children.

 Here are some of the reasons why I like to wait!